c3lang/c3docs-old/docs/examples.md

 #####enum + switch

 Switches have implicit break and scope.
-Use "next" to implicitly fallthrough or use comma:
+Use "nextcase" to implicitly fallthrough or use comma:

 ```
 enum Height : uint